FireMugen/SimpleStudio/README.md

 ## Main Components:
 - Sequencer - 16 step drum sequencer
-- Synthesiser
+- Synthesiser - Major, Minor & Pentatonic scales with octaves
-- Effects
+- Effects - BPM, Swing, Chorus, Reverb, Delay
-- User System
+- User System - Login, profile etc
 - Room management
 - Room chatrooms
+- Collaborate - Authorised user can make changes to drum and Synthesiser which will update in real time to other connected users.

+## Future/Semi Working
-- spectator mode
+- spectator mode - Can listen to room but not change synthesiser or sequencer (effects useable)
-- Collaborate